amdelamar/pm-theme/README.md

 # Easy Themes for ProtonMail

-A collapsed CSS that's simple to edit colors and share.
+A collection of CSS themes that's simple to edit the colors and more.

 &nbsp;